We have gathered together a list of some of our most frequently asked questions.

 Vaping products do not contain tobacco, are not ignited, and don't produce smoke from burning substances, therefore, their use is not covered by the smoking ban.

-However, due to public ignorance and some negative (discredited) reports, some restaurant and pub chains have banned vaping on their premises, and in others, you may find yourself having to explain what you are doing has been proven not to be harmful to others.
+However, due to public ignorance, some negative (discredited) reports, and inconsiderate "cloud chasers" some establishments have banned vaping on their premises, and in others, you may find yourself having to explain what you are doing has been proven not to be harmful to others.
 We always recommend you ask first and have some consideration for non-vapers and vape sensibly, without blowing huge clouds.

 Most e-liquid is a combination of Pharmaceutical grade Propylene Glycol (PG), Vegetable Glycerine VG) and food-safe flavourings, and a specified level of nicotine as required.
 Nicotine is addictive and is classed as a poison and e-liquid MUST be kept away from children and pets – also see our Safety Information.

-E-liquid is currently available in various strengths, from no nicotine at all, right up to very high strength flavourless liquid for mixing your own custom blends.
+E-liquid is currently available in various nicotine strengths and without any nicotine at all.
 The strength is denoted as a milligram level per millilitre (mg/ml) or as a percentage.
 For example, a 12mg strength e-liquid contains 12mg nicotine per millilitre of liquid or expressed as a percentage, approximately 1.2% nicotine.
-The Tobacco Products Directive prohibits the sale of any liquids containing nicotine above 20mg/ml (2%) to consumers from May 20th 2017.
+The Tobacco Products Directive (TPD) prohibited the sale of any liquids containing nicotine above 20mg/ml (2%) to EU consumers on May 20th 2017.

 Although the nicotine in our e-liquids is in dilution, nicotine in its pure form is a poison, and can cause harm.
-Current UK and EU regulations require certain information to be present.
-All products containing nicotine must be kept in a safe place and away from children and animals, because although the amounts we're ingesting through vaping aren't dangerous or life-threatening, if a curious pet were to get hold of a bottle and ingest a large amount, it may prove fatal.
+UK and EU regulations require certain information to be present on the packaging.
+All products containing nicotine must be kept in a safe place and away from children and animals, because although the amounts we're ingesting through vaping aren't dangerous or life-threatening, if a curious pet or small child got hold of a bottle and ingested a large amount, it may prove fatal.
 Also see our Safety Information.

-When you first receive a battery it will commonly contain some charge, so you may only need to charge it for a shorter time than the normal full charging duration.
+When you first receive a new battery or kit, it will commonly contain some charge, so you may only need to charge it for a shorter time than the normal full charging duration.

-Once you are regularly using your device, we recommend that you always have one battery on charge or already charged whilst you are using another.
-Battery life between charges depends on your personal vaping habits and you can realistically expect a 650mAh EVOD style battery to last anything from 2 to 8 hours before needing to be re-charged.
+Once you are regularly using your device, we recommend that you always have a spare battery on charge or already charged whilst you are using another.
+Battery life between charges entirely depends on the kit you're using and your personal vaping habits.

 If you are using larger capacity batteries, you will experience longer battery life commensurate with the capacity of that particular battery.